taabroeders/funda-scraper/README.md

 - `n_pages`: Indicate how many page you want to scrape.
 The default is `1`.
 - `min_price`: Indicate the lowest amount for the budget
 - `max_price`: Indicate the highest amount for the budget
+- `days_on_funda`: Indicate the maximum nubmer of days the property can have been listed on the platform.

 The scraped raw result contains following information:
 - url